 In the about section I give a general synopsis of who I am and why this blog exists.
 If you haven’t already read that… go back and start there!… If you have, that means you want to learn more about my indefinite world travels!
 Here it is…

 I’m not on an extended vacation, I’m creating a new lifestyle, a lifestyle of freedom!
 A lifestyle that doesn’t bind me to one location or a collection of things.
-A lifestyle that allows me to change freely, travel, meet new people and spend time with the people I love… all over the country and the world!
+A lifestyle that allows me to travel, meet new people and spend time with the people I love… all over the country and the world!

 Solo Trip to Europe

 My first solo backpacking trip to Europe gave me courage and confidence.
 I made friends instantly and memories that will last a life time.
 It reinforced my desire to experience the world.
 More importantly, living out of a backpack and sleeping in dorm rooms and on buses, showed me how little I actually need to be happy.
 This all led to a whole new world of self discovery.

 I came home to my big beautiful townhouse and jam packed schedule at the salon, unsure of how I felt about anything.

 Before Europe, I had believed my life was as close to perfect as it could get.